 Digging for Victory in Upton's Kitchen Garden

-The gardens at Upton reflect the wartime theme with rows of hearty vegetables planted in the 1 acre kitchen garden.
-As well as seeing the dig for victory planting in ‘every available plot’.
-Read the Ministry of Agriculture wartime advice on green and orange boards as you explore the gardens.
+In 2016, the gardens at Upton reflected the wartime theme with rows of hearty vegetables planted in the 1 acre kitchen garden.

 Growing your own in wartime